chocolatechimpcookie/cfc_vacantlots_bid/notes/newbid.md

   - improve modal, maybe integrate a function where until click close, next state does not fire
   - Clean up CSS
   - On mobile, when you minimize, the site header acts strangely and the spaces break
+  - nicer favicon
+  - if you click on the map when the user has maximized menu, menu is minimized
+      - Everytime you click menu, there could be a variable.
+If you click away from it and that variable is on, it minimizes the menu.
+There already is a class.
+Its just it applies whenever you click menu
+      - It just seems like there are special features

 ## Features
   - **Filters**